How Gratitude Journaling for Healing Can Support Your Recovery

 Noticing:

-- small moments
+- Small moments

-- subtle comfort
+- Subtle comfort

-- things that still feel safe
+- Things that still feel safe

+Understanding how gratitude journaling helps emotional healing starts here — with attention, not perfection.
 It shifts your focus gently, not aggressively.

 Why Gratitude Helps During Healing